 Using best frequency practices

-If you show ads to your users more than once, it will be a good practice to show them on various gadgets: desktop, in-app, mobile.
+If you show ads to your users more than once, it will be a good practice to show them on various gadgets: desktop, in-app, and mobile.
 For these, you should create several versions of the creative adapted to each environment.

 Always calculate the optimal frequency before airing the campaign in order to avoid overserving and undeserving your target audiences.

 Big brands with a big target market typically have their ad campaigns most successful with a lower frequency cap (1-2 ads per week) addressing broader audiences.
-New brands, meanwhile, succeed with shorter campaigns, more narrow audience niche, and higher frequency (works for memorability).
+New brands, meanwhile, succeed with shorter campaigns, more narrow audience niches, and higher frequency (works for memorability).

 Setting up the right frequency

 After you have determined your perfect frequency, you can set it up manually on SmartyAds demand-side platfrom.
 For this, you need to set up a campaign, choose creative, and then put the number in the frequency field by the user or by IP as described below.

 Mistake three: Ignoring targeting steps in planning an advertising campaign

 Steps involved in planning an advertising campaign should always include targeting because ‘lazy targeting’ undermines even the strongest marketing strategies.
 Targeted ads are, on average, twice as effective as non-targeted ones.